Life

 Paint the Canvas, my Son!

 The year is 2020, and the month is January.
 Ahead of you lies the blank canvas of your life.
 For the last 22 years, you, your mother and I have been preparing you to make those first strokes of the brush.
-It is with great anticipation that we look at what you and your Heavenly Father plan to paint!
+It is with great anticipation that we look forward to what you and your Heavenly Father plan to create!

-The above may seem to relay so much pressure on you, but this is not it.
+The above may seem to put a lot of pressure on you, but that is not all.
 The pressure is off.
 Gone are the days of assignments, tests, and exams.
 The fun is about to begin!

 The untrained hand might be a bit shaky at first, but you have a lot of time ahead of you to develop skills and techniques.
 Do not be afraid of making a mess.
 You can always paint over it.